 Although cost efficiency is a key benefit of outsourcing, keep in mind that hiring the cheapest software developer doesn’t always translate to quality services.
 For this reason, one has to find a balance between quality and affordability.

 When hiring an employee, you may only have access to a small, local talent pool.
 This often means you have to compromise.
 Many companies have found that outsourcing gives them access to talent in other parts of the world.
 If you need specialised help, it often makes sense to expand your search to find software developers with the best know-how and skills.

-3. IT Outsourcing Types: Onshore, Nearshore and Offshore
+3. IT Outsourcing Types: Onshore, Nearshore, Offshore and Cloud

 There are three main types of IT outsourcing: onshoring, nearshoring, offshoring.
 The difference among those approaches are explained by the physical location of your service provider.

 - Onshore Outsourcing: In this model, the organization outsources IT services to a service provider located in the same country.
 This may offer benefits such as similar time zones, cultural compatibility, and easier communication.

 - Offshore Outsourcing: Offshore outsourcing involves contracting with a service provider located in a different country.
 This approach often provides cost advantages due to lower labor costs in certain regions, but it may introduce challenges related to time zone differences, language barriers, and cultural variations.